lilab-bcb/cirrocumulus/docs/documentation.rst

 .. image:: images/embedding.gif

-The embedding view enables fast, interactive exploration 1.3 million cells:
+The primary embedding view enables fast, interactive exploration of 1.3 million cells.
+Note that higher values are plotted on top of lower values for genes, whereas categorical values are plotted in random order:

 .. image:: images/1.3.million.gif